 I realize a private tour is more costly than a standard big bus tour and we did debate between the two while planning our San Fransico trip.
 In the end, we decided to go for it and I’m so glad we did.
 The private Muir Woods tour was totally worth splurging for, here’s why:

-- Avoiding a huge bus.
+- Avoiding a huge bus or shuttle.
 Those winding, curvy roads into Muir Woods aren’t designed for huge buses.
 In fact, we saw signs warning against vehicles over a certain length driving on the road.
 Our private tour’s Ford Expedition easily maneuvered the winding roads to Muir Woods.
 Plus for me, riding a bus can trigger motion sickness in even normal situations but driving along those crazy, curvy roads would be an instant nausea situation for me.

 - No extra people to worry about for hotel pick ups and drop offs or even waiting for various parties to arrive back at the bus.
 Your tour guide isn’t herding a big group of tourists, it’s just your family and the guide.